-CCS ¶ 14.
-These rate increases are substantial.
-For instance, the April 26, 1985 annual meeting minutes state, "Rates have increased 42% since 1980."
-CCS ¶ 15.
+CCF ¶ 14.
+These rate increases add up to a 53.5% increase in the intrastate rate for the tens years depicted in the table.
+In a similar regard, the April 26, 1985 annual meeting minutes state, "Rates have increased 42% since 1980."
+CCF ¶ 15.

-Respondent orchestrates any change in the tariff so that all members will be able to carefully track changes in the rates and any possible variation in those rates sought by member firms.
-CCS ¶ 9, 21-24.
-And the evidence shows that Respondent has applied pressure to keep a mover from making a change in the price terms of the tariff.
-In early 1996, Boyd Movers sought an exception to the tariff whereby the firm would compensate the consumer more for damage done in a move.
+Respondent orchestrates all changes in the tariff.
+CCF $\P \P 9$, 21-24.
+In this regard, the evidence shows that Respondent has applied pressure to keep a mover from making a change in the price terms of the tariff.
+In early 1996, Boyd Movers sought an exception to the tariff whereby the firm would compensate the consumer more for damage done in a move - in effect, Boyd was proposing to decrease price.
 The head of the Kentucky Association's Tariff Committee (Mr. Mirus) called Mr. Buddy Boyd of Boyd Movers and urged him not to file his exemption.
 Mr. Mirus took detailed notes of his conversation with Mr. Boyd.
 First, Mr. Mirus told him that his proposed change "was in conflict with provisions of the tariff."
 Mr. Mirus, "Also requested that [Boyd] put-off (delay) filing this exception until a later date, this will allow time to see how the majority of parties to the tariff adjust to these new rules and items applicable to valuation charges.
 Buddy stated that he did not want to 'upset the program' or work against the majority of tariff participants.
 Therefore, he withdrew the requested exception as shown on this form."
-The notes of the conversation make clear that even after agreeing to go along with the majority Mr. Boyd continued to believe that his proposed change was in the best interests of the consumer.
-CCS ¶ 22.
+The notes of the conversation make clear that Mr. Boyd believed that his proposed price decrease was in the best interests of the consumer, but agreed to go along with the majority.
+CCF \P 22.